-17th Annual Law Review Symposium on Antitrust Law "100 Years of Competition Policy at the FTC"
+17th Annual Law Review Symposium on Antitrust Law "The FTC: 100 Years of Antitrust and Competition Policy"

 Event Date: Thursday, February 13 to Thursday, February 13, 2014

 Location: Le Méridien Arlington1121 19th Street N, Arlington, VA 22209

 Law Review Program Co-Sponsored by the LEC